JorySeverijnse/Malphas/README.md

 ## Disclaimer

-Malphas is designed for authorized security testing only.
-Always obtain explicit permission from the target system's owner before conducting scans.
+Malphas is intended for authorized security testing only.
+Always obtain explicit permission from the target system's owner before scanning.
 Unauthorized use may violate applicable laws and regulations.